padok-team/burrito/docs/operator-manual/multi-tenant-architecture.md

 The setup is split across multiple Kubernetes namespaces:

-- `burrito-system` is where burrito's components live and operate (controllers, server, Redis)
+- `burrito-system` is where burrito's components live and operate (controllers, server, datastore)
 - the other namespaces (`tenant-namespace-[1-3]` on the schema) where `TerraformRepository`, `TerraformLayer`, `TerraformRun` and `TerraformPullRequest` resources live and where burrito spawns runner pods for Terraform `plan` and `apply` actions.

 Thanks to Kubernetes native RBAC system you can restrict access for your users only to the namespaces their burrito resources live.